GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 [Configuration](https://www.loraserver.io/loraserver/install/config/) documentation for all the available options.

-**Important:** In the examples below the `rx1_delay` value has been set to `3` , as especially with a low message-rate, there might be a higher latency between the Pub/Sub and Cloud Function components.
+**Important:** Because there might be a high latency between the Pub/Sub and Cloud Function components — especially with a low message rate — the `rx1_delay` value is set to 3 in the examples below.

 You need to replace the following values: